Collaboration with the International Women’s Human Rights Clinic (2011-2012)

 The Issue in Brief

 The O’Neill Institute and Georgetown Law’s International Women’s Human Rights Clinic (IWHRC) have an ongoing collaboration to advance the health of marginalized women through a human rights-based approach.
-This collaboration enhances the O’Neill Institute with different partners at Georgetown Law.
+This collaboration brings together the O’Neill Institute with partners inside, and external to, Georgetown Law.